 CT (AFD): A lot of our involvement is through projects.
 In this way, the AFD supports a wide range of advisory services: value-chain advisory services, private advisory services, FO advisory services.

-But it is also necessary to develop public policies with permanent support mechanisms and dedicated budget lines that can provide funding for an array focus more on lasting participatory models that will be able to cover their own funding needs over the long term.
+But it is also necessary to develop public policies with permanent support mechanisms and dedicated budget lines that can provide funding for an array also supports FOs - who are the leading providers of advisory services - and banks by offering a credit line or guarantee fund with technical assistance for the bank and the customer.
+There are also managerial advisory services to help farmers propose "bankable" projects and secure banking institutions.